swarnalee-m/green-website/_notes/Note Formatting.md

 In the example above, the filename is `cats.md` but the longer title shows up in the note's heading and `<title>`.
 See it live at [[cats]].

-## Themes (aka Categories)
+## Categories
+To add a category, add the following to your note front matter:

+`category: Cats`

-The [[archive]] page automatically displays all notes and their themes (if any).
-Think of a theme like a category without the chronological blog connotation.
+The [[archive]] page automatically displays all notes and their categories (if any).
+Categories display underneath note title, if they are not null.
+Eventually I want to make these clickable.
 Inspired by [Low Tech Mag's Archive Page](https://solar.lowtechmagazine.com/archives.html).

-Themes will also display underneath note title, if they are not null.
-Eventually I want to make a theme page to view all notes with common themes.

 ## Internal Links
 By default, all links created with `<a>` will show up as external links, open in new window, and display a small arrow.